deeppavlov/tdl/README.md

 6. [**22.03.2019**](/lecture_5) Spin-glass model.
 Elimination of local minima.

-7. **29.03.2019** GD almost surely converge to local minima.
+7. **29.03.2019** GD almost surely converges to local minima.
 Noisy GD converges to local minima for any initialization.

 8. **5.04.2019** GD dynamics on wide, but shallow non-linear networks.
 Generalization to deep nets.